sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-7-comparing-objects.rst

     Figure 3: Two strings that are equal with equals but not with ==.

 Note that you can also create Strings using string literals instead of new.
 String literals behave a little differently because they are re-used if they already exist instead of creating a new object.
-But you should not see questions with string literals and == on the exam.